 We like to celebrate your child's birthday.
-Parents may bring a birthday cake large enough to share amongst your child's group.
-Cupcakes are strongly encouraged for ease of distribution.
+Parents may bring a cupcakes to share amongst your child's group.
+Or an alternately healthy option for celebrating birthday.
 Please leave bags of lollies, whistles or balloons at home.

 Custody

 Please inform the Nominated Supervisor if any court orders relating to your child exist.
 A copy of the current court order is required.
 It is the parent's responsibility to inform the Nominated Supervisor of any changes to Court Orders.